-I have to say that the moment I tasted the soup I was an instant convert to cepa de apio.
-It is both delicate and tasty, aromatic and delicious.
-It reminded me of tender, juicy and tasty English parsnips at their best.
-I have not been such a fan of boiled and mashed víveres like the more common yuca and yautiauntil now, but this ingredient is certain to become a regular item on my shopping list.
-It cost just under RD$10 per lb, and I bought it at the Super Pola supermarket in the
+I have to say that the moment I tasted it, I was an instant convert to cepa de apio.
+It is both delicate and tasty, aromatic, and delicious.
+It reminded me of tender, juicy, and tasty English parsnips at their best.
+I have not been such a fan of boiled and mashed víveres like the more common yuca and yautia until now, but this ingredient is certain to become a regular item on my shopping list.

 This soup is traditionally served in the highland areas of the Dominican Republic, like Jarabacoa and Constanza, where especially in winter, the nights can be fresh.
 Sitting by an open fire wearing your winter woollies, watching the pine trees rustle in the chilly night breeze, you could be forgiven for forgetting that you are on a Caribbean island.